GCSE and A Level Art Exhibition Success

 @wilsonshistory — stay in touch with the History department

-School Students of the WeekThis term in the Lower School we are looking at rewarding students who have gone above and beyond both in lessons and in extra-curricular activities.
+School Students of the WeekThis term in the Lower School we are looking to reward students who have gone above and beyond both in lessons and in extra-curricular activities.
 This is a weekly competition and the winners of this week are shown below.
-Our congratulations go to all of them.
+Our congratulations go to both of them.

 Deputy Head’s Reminder